bhklab/handbook/docs/resources/literature_review/paperpile.md

 ## Getting Started

 The BHK Lab has a paid Paperpile license.
+If you need access credentials, you can reach out to the Lab Coordinator via Slack or Email.

+!!! info "Required"

-If you need access, you can reach out to Sisira on Slack or Email.
-When collecting citations for your project, create a subdirectory within the Paperpile library with the name of your project.
+    When collecting citations for your project, you must create a subdirectory within the Paperpile library with the name of your project to help organize citations.

 ## Using Paperpile